burlachenkok/exploring-python3/python_details.md

 # Where to Learn About Python Officially?

-* There is exist a book written by Guido van Rossum (original author of that language).
+* There exists a book written by Guido van Rossum (the original author of that language).
 Today it has been converted into a pretty big tutorial: https://docs.python.org/3/tutorial/

 * Python Language Reference: https://docs.python.org/3.8/reference/index.html.
 For example, this is a [link](https://docs.python.org/3/reference/datamodel.html#emulating-callable-objects) to the detailed description of different built-in functions for user-defined classes are here.